Mercy2Green/MatterSim_BEVBert_Docker/README.md

 Next, you will need to edit the shell file.
 There are some PATH you will need to rewrite as you need.

-Oh, you will need the Matterport3Dsimulator_opencv4 version, which I already provided.
-I also provide a copy of VLN-BEVBert which is as same as the original BEVBert.
-You can clone the original one if you want.

 ```
 export MATTERPORT_DATA_DIR=path/to/v1/unzipped
 export MATTERPORT_SIMULATOR_DIR=./Matterport3DSimulator_opencv4